Return to search page.

 Death Year : 1969

-In 1957, Robert "Bob" M. White replaced Thomas F. Johnson as the head football coach at Howard University [source: "Bob White named Howard U. grid coach," Plaindealer, 08/24/1957, p.6].
+In 1957, Robert "Bob" M. White replaced Thomas F. Johnson as the head football coach at Howard University [source: "Bob White named Howard U. grid coach," Plaindealer, 8/24/1957, p.
+6].
 White would also serve as a physical education instructor.
-In 1959, the team won the first Archer-Marshall Award when it defeated Morehouse 20-13 [source: "Howard, Morehouse coaches memorialized at homecoming" Los Angeles Tribune, 12/04/1959, p.24].
+In 1959, the team won the first Archer-Marshall Award when it defeated Morehouse 20-13 [source: "Howard, Morehouse coaches memorialized at homecoming" Los Angeles Tribune, 12/4/1959, p.
+24].
 Bob White came to Howard University from New Haven, CT, where for a year he was the program director of the Community School Recreation Program.
-Before his move to Connecticut, for four years Bob White was the head football coach and athletic director at North Carolina State Teachers College in Elizabeth City, 1953-1956 [now Elizabeth City State University].
+Before his move to Connecticut, Bob White was the head football coach and athletic director at North Carolina State Teachers College in Elizabeth City, 1953-1956 [now Elizabeth City State University].
 The team had a 28-2 record and won the Eastern Intercollegiate Athletic Conference all four years of Bob White's tenure, for which Bob White was named Coach of the Year all four years.
-Bob White was also the ninth head football coach at Kentucky State College [now Kentucky State University] in 1946, and was later the head football coach at Delaware State College, 1950-51 [now Delaware State University] [source: "Robert White" at the All Time Coaching Records website].
+Bob White became the ninth head football coach at Kentucky State College [now Kentucky State University] in 1946 and was later the head football coach at Delaware State College, 1950-51 [now Delaware State University] [source: "Robert M. White Records by Year" at the All Time Coaching Records website].
 When he arrived at Howard University in 1957, Bob White had 18 years experience as a football coach.
-Bob White left Howard University in 1962 to become a physical education instructor at Maryland State College [now University of Maryland Eastern Shore] [source: "Sease is selected as Howard mentor," Gettysburg Times, 08/29/1962, p.3].
-He would become the football coach at Maryland State College, and in 1968, Bob White was a scout for the NFL Washington Red Skins [source: M. E. Jackson, "The World of Sports," Memphis World, 02/03/1968, p.6].
-According to his biography in encyclopaedia.net, Bob White was the director of player personnel for the Washington Red Skins.
-Bob White, born in Richmond, KY, was a 1936 graduate of Kentucky State College [now Kentucky State University] where he earned a B.S degree; and he was a 1939 graduate of Indiana University where he earned a M.S. in physical education.
-Bob White was also a WWII veteran; he enlisted at Ft.
+He left Howard University in 1962 to become a physical education instructor at Maryland State College [now University of Maryland Eastern Shore] [source: "Sease is selected as Howard mentor," Gettysburg Times, 08/29/1962, p.
+3].
+He would become the football coach at Maryland State College.
+In 1968, Bob White was a scout for the NFL Washington Redskins [source: M. E. Jackson, "The World of Sports," Memphis World, 02/03/1968, p.
+6].
+According to his biography at cyclopaedia.net, Bob White was the director of player personnel for the Washington Redskins.
+Born in Richmond, KY, White was a 1936 graduate of Kentucky State College [now Kentucky State University], where he earned a B.S degree, and a 1939 graduate of Indiana University, where he earned a M.S. in physical education.
+Bob White was also a World War II veteran: he enlisted at Ft.
 Benjamin Harrison in Indiana on November 13, 1945 [source: U.S. World War II Army Enlistment Record Serial Number 35736208].
 Bob White died in 1969 in Washington, D.C. [source: U.S. Social Security Death Index].

 Subjects: Education and Educators, Football, Migration North, Military & Veterans